byui-cse/cse251-course/week01/prepare.md

 > **From the Instructor**
 >
 > Reading is key to doing well in this course.
 You will be required to read the provided material each week.
-Take your time and read the maiterial more than once if you don't understand it the first time.
+Take your time and read the material more than once if you don't understand it the first time.